Jokelab/Assertive.Docs/Getting started.md

 ```assertive
 $person = GET "{% raw %}{{ $host }}{% endraw %}/people/{% raw %}{{ $id }}{% endraw %}";
 ```
-- Succesful responses contain a JSON response body with an object that has a key called 'name'.
-To get its value, we can use the built-in JsonPath function by adding this code:
+- Succesful responses to this URI contain a JSON response body with an object that has a key called `name`.
+To get its value, we can use the built-in `JsonPath` function by adding this code:
 ```assertive
 $name = JsonPath($person, "$.name");
 ```